Quix0r/Roboports-Extended/README.md

 # Roboports-Extended
 A Factorio mod for Upgraded Roboports

-Available on the Mods Portal at : https://mods.factorio.com/mods/DJDaemonix/Roboports%20Extended
+Available on the Mods Portal at : https://mods.factorio.com/mods/SakuraIsayeki/Roboports%20Extended

-Created by DJ Daemonix & Faltease
+Created by Sakura Isayeki & Faltease
-Maintained by DJ Daemonix & smoopmeister
+Maintained by Sakura Isayeki & smoopmeister